LevNgx/smart-product-launch-ml/README.md

 🐻 Dockerized & Ready for CI/CD

-This project runs as a Docker container and is deployed via GitHub Actions to a Free Tier AWS EC2 instance.
+This project is containerized using a Dockerfile and deployed directly to Google Cloud Run using the Cloud Console UI.

 ✅ Libraries installed during build step✅ .env handled securely using GitHub Secrets